 What is on an invoice for contractors?

 The first few items in the UK contractor bill format shown below are in no particular order.
-However, when we consider how to bill as a contractor (UK), the details you should include on your invoice are as follows:
+However, when we consider how to bill as a contractor (UK) as a UK VAT registered company, the details you should include on your VAT invoice are as follows.

 An example contractor invoice